Biscuit Recipe

 - Use a biscuit cutter (mine measures 2 ¼-inches) to cut out the biscuits, pressing it straight down into the dough without twisting.
 Once you've cut out as many biscuits as you can, gather the scraps and pat the dough out to 1-inch thickness a second and third time to finish cutting out all of the biscuits.
 Place them on the prepared baking sheet.

-- Brush the biscuit tops with milk, buttermilk or cream.
+- If desired, brush the biscuit tops with milk, buttermilk, cream or melted butter.
 Bake for 13 to 16 minutes, until the tops are lightly golden brown.

 Notes